OneAsterisk/OneAsterisk/README.md

 - 👋 Hi, I’m @OneAsterisk
 - 🎓 I am a 4th year @ Michigan Technological university
-- 📚 I'm Studying Computer Science with a focus on Game Development and a minor in Cyber Security
+- 📚 I'm Studying Computer Science and a minor in Cyber Security
 - 👀 I’m interested in ... refining my professional skills
 - 🌱 I’m currently learning ...
 Web Development at my Internship with Gentex
 - 📫 How to reach me ... contact@benpapp.com